Which beach is better New Smyrna Beach or Daytona Beach?

 It features a lot of local cultures, art, and a beautiful white sandy shoreline.

-for its coastal architecture and personality.
+New Smyrna Beach is known for its coastal architecture and personality.

 The beach is a choice location for surfers and adventurous tourists seeking hidden adventures.